odhiambokevin/portfolio/frontend/src/data/markdown/django-postgres-schema.md

 1. login to your database instance as a superuser with the *psql* cli tool.
 We assume the DATABASE name for this example as `mydatabase`

 2. create a database user(s) with the same name(s) as your Django project.
-Give the same password as your  If your project is called Dashboard:
+Give the same password as the one that will be used for connection settings on your Django app.
+Let us assume we have a Django project called Dashboard:

 <Code language="sql">
     CREATE USER dashboard WITH PASSWORD 'password123'